MateoBermudez/kitcheniq-ui/README.md

 ---

-**Note:** The complete frontend project is not yet hosted on a public server.
-Once it is deployed, the cloud URL to access the project will be provided here: [Access KitchenIQ Frontend](https://kitcheniq.vercel.app/).
+**Note:** The complete frontend project is hosted on a public server.
+The cloud URL to access the project will be provided here: [Access KitchenIQ Frontend](https://kitcheniq.vercel.app/).

 ## Key Features
 Based on the current implementation in this repository: